picocms/Pico/README.md

 ------------

 #### Getting Help as a user
 If you want to get started using Pico, please refer to our [user docs][HelpUserDocs].
 Please read the [upgrade notes][HelpUpgrade] if you want to upgrade from Pico 0.8 or 0.9 to Pico 1.0.
 You can find officially supported plugins and themes on [our website][OfficialPlugins].
-A greater choice of third-party plugins and themes can be found in our [Wiki][] on the [plugins][WikiPlugins] or [themes page][WikiThemes] respectively.
+A greater choice of third-party plugins and themes can be found in our [Wiki][] on the [plugins][WikiPlugins] or [themes][WikiThemes] pages respectively.
 If you want to create your own plugin or theme, please refer to the "Getting Help as a developer" section below.

 #### Getting Help as a developer
 If you're a developer, please refer to the "Contributing" section below and our [contribution guidelines][ContributionGuidelines].
 To get you started with creating a plugin or theme, please read the [dev docs on our website][HelpDevDocs].